gauravfodekar/NodeJSNotes/README.md

 Transactions are crucial in situations where multiple users or processes access and modify the same database simultaneously.
 They ensure data integrity and consistency, even in high-concurrency environments.
 Transaction support is a fundamental feature of relational database management systems (RDBMS) like PostgreSQL, MySQL, Oracle, and SQL Server.

-30 #what is use of HTTP and https module?
+30. # what is use of HTTP and https module?
 The `http` and `https` modules in Node.js are used to create and manage HTTP and HTTPS (HTTP Secure) servers and clients, allowing you to handle web communication.
 Here's how these modules are commonly used:

 **1. `http` Module:**